Genometric/MSPC/website/docs/installation.md

 ### Install MSPC

 You may install MSPC using either of the following methods:
-- goto [this page](https://github.com/Genometric/MSPC/releases/latest) and download `mspc.zip`
+- Goto [this page](https://github.com/Genometric/MSPC/releases/latest) and download `mspc.zip`
 and extract it to a path on your computer;
-- type the following command in your command line shell:
+- Type the following command in your command line shell:

 	```shell
 	$ wget -O mspc.zip "https://github.com/Genometric/MSPC/releases/latest/download/mspc.zip"